stephtf/homework-3-password-generator/README.md

 # Password Generator

 ## Description
-This password generator app allows users to select the features that they want in a password: length, upper and lower case, or numbers.
-After going through all the prompts, a password is generated and displayed to the page.
+This password generator app allows users to select the features that they want in a password: password length, uppercase, lower case, or numbers.
+After going through all the prompts, a unique password is generated and displayed to the page.

 ## Screenshot
 ![Screenshot](screenshot.png)